 If you’re looking for something a little smaller, then the Renault Zoe is our top pick for a small electric car.
 Unlike many of its electric counterparts, the Zoe is much more reasonably priced and is a great entry model for many people looking for an affordable electric vehicle.

 Despite being on our roads for a decade, the Zoe is zero emissions and therefore completely compliant with Euro 6 regulations.
 If you’re not a huge fan of your electric car looking like something out of a sci-fi movie, then the Renault Zoe is perfect.
 The cute little city car doesn’t stand out against modern petrol and diesel cars, yet still retains all the advantages of going green.

 Getting finance for a Euro 6 car

-    Getting car finance for a low emissions car is just as straightforward as a ‘normal’ car.
+Getting car finance for a low-emissions car is just as straightforward as a ‘normal’ car.
 All Euro 6 cars on finance are available with no deposit options and can be bought with a Hire Purchase Agreement as well as on PCP.

 The UK Car Finance team will find you the very best rate possible from our panel of lenders.
 You can then use the finance package at any FCA-approved dealership in the UK.
-We can put you in contact with reputable dealerships who sell Euro 6 approved low emission cars.
+We can put you in contact with reputable dealerships that sell Euro 6 approved low emission cars.
 We can even speak with them on your behalf should you want our help doing so.
 If you’re interested then please feel free to apply, doing so has zero impact on your credit file and there is no obligation to take up the offered finance packages.